SpicyMarinara/SpicyMarinara.github.io/README.md

           <td>200k</td>
           <td>Low</td>
           <td>Smartest one on the list, has a unique writing style and creativity</td>
-          <td>~~Screw it, Opussy won, the only downside is it costs you a liver to use it.~~ Opus can't be beat.
+          <td><span class="strikethrough">Screw it, Opussy won, the only downside is it costs you a liver to use it.</span> Opus can't be beat.
 It's impossible.
 The writing is too good.
 The smarts even more so.
 Nothing else compares right now</td>
         </tr>
         <tr>
           <td>2</td>